 Examples of Accounting Procedures

-Another example could be of billing procedures wherein invoices are generally issued to the customers.
-This involves three broad tasks, namely information collection for invoices, creation of invoices, and issue them back to the customers.
-The people responsible for the billing process may review daily billing information and verify prices to process the order.
-Once review activity is complete, it may ask the system to print the invoices in a batch and wherein such printed invoices are then sent over to the billing address.
+Another example could be billing procedures wherein invoices are generally issued to the customers.
+This involves three broad tasks: information collection for invoices, creating invoices, and issuing them back to the customers.
+For example, the people responsible for the billing process may review daily billing information and verify prices to process the order.
+Once the review activity is complete, it may ask the system to print the invoices in a batch and wherein such printed invoices are then sent over to the billing address.

 - IT helps in the process of decision making as it provides a framework and also an effective division of work between accounting departmentsAccounting DepartmentsThe accounting department looks after preparing financial statements, maintaining a general ledger, paying bills, preparing customer bills, payroll, and more.
 In other words, they are responsible for managing the overall economic front of the business..

 - Different accounting procedures require different levels of specialization and skills to record the information into the accounting systems.